 It is eminently clear that the Medical Board of California commands considerable power and oversight over health care professionals across the state.
 The agency has a broad mandate to protect the public’s health, and does so through regulating care providers and being the arbiter over all license-linked matters.

-We note on our website at the experienced license-defense Century Law Group (with multiple offices spanning the state) that a doctor’s professional credentials “may come under review as a result of many different factors.”
+We note on our website at the experienced license-defense Century Law Group, LLP (with multiple offices spanning the state) that a doctor’s professional credentials “may come under review as a result of many different factors.”

 One of those is the board’s determination that a physician materially erred in making a patient diagnosis.
 That was the body’s finding in a recent investigation targeting a Hollywood doctor that a board panel ruled was “grossly negligent” in his findings and treatment recommendation concerning a child.